Every day, our talented faculty and staff arrive ready to engage with students who inspire them. Students are at the center of everything we do.

 Leila Cancellieri

-Leila joined Walker’s in 2018 on a part-time basis from Manchester Public Library where she works in reference services and was formerly a librarian in the children’s area.
-Leila holds a Master in Library Science from Southern Connecticut State University and a Bachelor of Science from the University of Connecticut.
+Leila joined Walker’s in 2018 on a part-time basis from Manchester Public Library where she worked as a Sunday librarian and was formerly a librarian in the children’s area.
+Leila holds a master’s degree in Library Science from Southern Connecticut State University and a Bachelor of Science from the University of Connecticut.

 Isabel Ceballos was born in Medellin, Colombia, and raised in Connecticut.
 She earned her B.A. and M.A. in Modern Languages with a concentration in Spanish Language, Literature & Culture from Central Connecticut State University.
 She is currently working on her Ed.D. in Leadership and Learning in Organizations from Peabody College Vanderbilt University.
 Isabel Ceballos has been a member of Walker’s Language Department since 2013, and is the founding executive director of Horizons at The Ethel Walker School, the first all-girls Horizons program in the country.